$12.5 Million Renovation Planned for Sugar Land’s 33-Acre Town Square

 Sugar Land Town Square to undergo major renovations (Source: Google Review)

-The City Council of Sugar Land has approved $12.5 million for a major project that will change the face of the Town Square.
+The Sugar Land Development Corporation (SLDC) and Sugar Land 4B Corporation (SL4B) have approved $12.5 million for a major project that will change the face of the Town Square.
 Spread across almost 33 acres, this has been a one-stop destination for residents to work, play, and relax.
 The project will bring in some big changes to the area, boosting business while bringing a futuristic look to the beloved Town Square.

 Highlights

-• Sugar Land Town Square to undergo $12.5 million rejuvenation in a City Council-approved project.
+• Sugar Land Town Square to undergo $12.5 million rejuvenation in a newly approved project.

 • Setting a precedent for future developments, this development is to introduce significant changes.